weijuey/tp/docs/DeveloperGuide.md

 informed to parse the command differently.

-To illustrate the behaviour of the implementation, let's examine the process where the user passes `fav`, while the MainWindow is displaying the detailed contact view.
+To illustrate the behaviour of the implementation, let's examine the process where the user passes `note r/red`, while the MainWindow is displaying the detailed contact view.

 Step 1.
-The user gives the command `fav`. `MainWindow` realises it is in detailed view, and calls `LogicManager::executeInDetailedViewMode`.
+The user gives the command `note r/red`. `MainWindow` realises it is in detailed view, and calls `LogicManager::executeInDetailedViewMode`.

 ![DetailedViewExecutionState1](images/detailedview/DetailedViewExecutionState1.png)

+Step 2. `LogicManager` calls `AddressBookParser::parseInDetailedViewContext` to parse the user input in a different way.
+The method returns a `DetailedViewExecutable`.

 ### Enhancing data storage